verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/text.md

 Description

-Horizontal layout constraints for the object.
+Horizontal constraints for the object.
 Default value is `1`.

 </div>